 For more information on the Oakwood Gifted program, go to FAQ about Oakwood Gifted Education.

 To access the required forms and additional information, go to Gifted Forms and Resources.

 For more information about raising a gifted student, go to Links.

-According to Ohio House Bill 282, all public school districts in Ohio are required to identify students for giftedness.
+According to Ohio House Bill 282, all Ohio public school districts are required to identify students for giftedness.
 This law, however, does not mandate any services for identified gifted and talented students.
 Areas of gifted identification include: superior cognitive ability and achievement, specific academic (math, reading, science, and social studies), creative thinking, and visual/performing arts (visual art, dance, drama, music).